AMSP-04/NETN-MRM/NETN-MRM.md

 * Registered as an actively simulated `NETN_Aggregate` object.
 The state of the unit is explicitly simulated by federates in the distributed federated simulation.

 * Registered as an inactive `NETN_Aggregate` object.
 The simulation does not explicitly model the state.
-The simulation can derive state from the simulation of its subunits and physical entities.
+The simulation can derive the status from the simulation of its subunits and physical entities.

 * Registered as divided with a reduced source `NETN_Aggregate` object and subsets of the divided resources modelled as `NETN_Aggregate` or NETN-Physical objects.
 The resources of the source unit are split between the simulated entities when divided.